-Given the highly technical issues that typically arise in aviation-related litigation, experts often play a critical role.
-A plaintiff who fails to come forward with sound expert testimony in support of her theory of liability risks summary dis- missal.
+Given the highly technical issues that can arise in litigation, experts often play a critical role.
+A plaintiff who fails to come forward with sound expert testimony in support of her theory of liability risks summary dismissal.
 Conversely, any defendant who lacks expert testimony to support his defenses realistically faces a poor outcome.

-There are many steps that prudent aviation counsel should take to ensure that she has expert testimony at her disposal.
+There are many steps that counsel should take to ensure that she has expert testimony at her disposal.
 Among these is compliance with the requirements of FederalRule of Civil Procedure 26(a)(2).
-Even the most articulate ex- pert armed with the most technically sound opinions will do a party little good if the expert is excluded due to a failure to properly disclose during discovery.
-Those on the receiving end of flawed disclosures should be ready to: (a) limit the prejudice caused by the defect; and (b) when possible, use the flawed dis- closure to gain advantage, up to the exclusion of the expert’s testimony.
-Whether a party is in the position of preparing the disclosures or analyzing them for flaws, an understanding of the Rule’s requirements is crucial.
+Even the most articulate expert armed with the most sound opinions will do a party little good if the expert is excluded due to a failure to properly disclose during discovery.

 REPORT REQUIREMENTS FOR RETAINED EXPERTS

-UnderRule26(a)(2)(B), a party that intends to rely upon the testimony of a retained expert witness “is required to furnish… a report containing, among other information, ‘a complete statement of all opinions’ the retained expert will provide, ‘and the basis and reasons for them.’”14 So, “[s]imply disclosing the expert’s name and contact information is not enough: A litigant has not complied with the disclosure requirement until she has disclosed the expert’s written report.”15
+UnderRule26(a)(2)(B), a party that intends to rely upon the testimony of a retained expert witness is required to furnish a report containing, among other information, a complete statement of all opinions the retained expert will provide, and the basis and reasons for them.

-The report may not merely set forth an ultimate opinionwith- outproviding“alineofreasoningarisingfromalogicalfounda- tion.”17 The report “‘mustnot be sketchy, vague, or preliminary in nature,’ and it must include ‘how’ and ‘why’ the expert reached a particular result, not merely the expert’s conclusory opinions.”18 Thus, “Rule 26(a) requires that the expert report contain the basis and reasons for each opinion.”19
+The report may not merely set forth an ultimate opinion without providing a line of reasoning arising from a logical foundation.
+The report must not be sketchy, vague, or preliminary in nature, and it must include ‘how’ and ‘why’ the expert reached a particular result, not merely the expert’s conclusory opinions.

-There is “a well-accepted notion that expert witnesses cannot testify about facts or data, but fail to disclose the same.”20 Where an expert “has not identified specific facts or data considered. . . [her] report is useless in preparing for cross-examination.”21 Nor does Rule 26(a)(2) allow parties “to cure deficient expert reports by supplementing them with later deposition testimony.”22 In Ciomber, the Seventh Circuit explained that deposition testimony cannot cure a deficient report:
+There is a well-accepted notion that expert witnesses cannot testify about facts or data, but fail to disclose the same.
+Where an expert has not identified specific facts or data considered. . . [her] report is useless in preparing for cross-examination.

 CONSEQUENCES FOR FAILURE TO TIMELY AND ADEQUATELY DISCLOSE